-For safety purposes, the district permits students to possess personal mobile telephones/apple watches; however, these devices must remain turned off and turned in during the instructional day, including during all testing.
+The district does not permit students to possess personal mobile telephones/apple watches in the classroom; however, these devices must remain turned off and turned in during the instructional day, including during all testing.
 No Bluetooth ear buds will be allowed in the classroom.
 A student must have approval to possess other telecommunications devices such as netbooks, laptops, tablets, or other portable computers.
 The use of mobile telephones or any device capable of capturing images is strictly prohibited in restroom areas while at school or at a school-related or school-sponsored event.